Equivariant Denoisers for Image Restoration

 \subsection{Critical points analysis - Geometrical invariant case}

 A critical point analysis for the noising-denoising case, presented in equation~\eqref{eq:noising_denoising_denoiser}, is provided in~\cite{renaud2024plug} .
-However, up to our knowledge, no critical point analysis has been provided so far even in the case of geometrical invariance, i.e. $p \circ g = p$ for $g \in \G$.
-We fill this gap in this part by studying critical points under the relaxed $\pi$-equivariance property.
+However, to the best of our knowledge, no critical point analysis has been provided so far even in the case of geometrical invariance, i.e. $p \circ g = p$ for $g \in \G$.
+Here, we fill this gap by studying critical points under the relaxed $\pi$-equivariance property.
 First, we study the approximation $- \nabla \log p \approx s_{\sigma}^{\pi}$ when $\sigma \to 0$.
 Next, we deduce that critical points of Problem~\eqref{eq:equivariant_opt_pblm} converge to critical points of Problem~\eqref{eq:ideal_opt_pblm} when $\sigma \to 0$.

 \begin{assumption} \textbf{(a)} The prior distribution $p \in \mathrm{C}^1(\R^d, ]0, +\infty[)$ with $\|p\|_{\infty} + \|\nabla p\|_{\infty} < + \infty$.

 \textbf{(b)} $\fJ_G$ has finite first moment, i.e. $\sup_{x \in \R^d}\eE_{G \sim \pi}(\vvvert \fJ_G(x)\vvvert) < +\infty$. \end{assumption} Assumption~\ref{ass:p_regularity}(a) is needed to ensure that $\nabla \log p$ is well defined.
 Assumption~\ref{ass:first_moment_finite}(b) is verified in particular for a finite set of transformations, for a set of linear isometries or for the noising-denoising regularization.